 A couple of hours after checking-in, I was high up in the sky, drinking a Martini & Rossi sweet vermouth on the rocks, and realized what an achievement it was for mankind to have the ability to fly above the clouds, next to the sun, in such comfort and ease.

-After landing I felt I had reached the Promised Land, but I still had to go through US Immigration & Customs.
-The first person I was to meet in the US was an elderly inspector who kept looking at my passport in a wary way.
+After landing I felt I had reached the Promised Land, but I still had to go through US Immigration and the first person I was to meet in the US was an elderly inspector who kept looking at my passport in a wary way.
 Perhaps it was because it was issued at the US Embassy in Amsterdam and its picture was glued-on with a flimsy seal.
 Or perhaps it was my Dutch accent and Dutch fashion style of clothing.

 Though I was born in America, it was obvious that I hadn’t been raised there.
 Perhaps the officer thought that I was an imposter or that I was using a fake passport.
 But I was able to answer all of his questions, but then there was a long pause.
 So after a while, I asked the officer if there was anything wrong, to which he replied, “I guess not,” and stamped my passport.